dogoyaro/rudimentary_rpc/README.md

 them (e.g. websockets, ​window.postMessage()​ etc) is entirely up to you.

-Context 1: A NodeJs process hosting a websocket server Context 2: A browser script.
+Context 1: A NodeJs process hosting a websocket server Context 2: A NodeJs process hosting a websocket client